 The Operations Program for the Edmonton Waterworks is comprised of plans, operational philosophies and procedures used by staff to manage the waterworks system.
 This ensures consistent production and reliable delivery of high quality drinking water while reducing environmental impacts.
 The Operations Program is also a key component of the Approval to Operate that is issued by Alberta Environment and Parks.
 A team of subject matter experts from across EPCOR Water Canada collaborate throughout the year to keep the Operations Program up to date and changes to the Operations Program are reviewed annually by management.

-Our Drinking Water Safety Plan (DWSP) demonstrates our commitment to maintaining a source-to-tap, multi barrier approach to provide safe drinking water to its customers.
-The Drinking Water Safety Plan (DWSP) addresses public health risks associated with the supply of drinking water.
+Our Drinking Water Safety Plan demonstrates our commitment to maintaining a source-to-tap, multi barrier approach to provide safe drinking water to its customers.
+The Drinking Water Safety Plan addresses public health risks associated with the supply of drinking water.
 Over 40 EPCOR managers and subject matter experts were involved in identifying and assessing these risks to the water system and public health.
-The risks were broken down into five "Source-to-Tap" areas; Source Risk, Treatment Risks, Reservoir Risks, Pipeline Risks and Customer Risks.
+The risks were broken down into five "Source-to-Tap" areas: Source Risk, Treatment Risks, Reservoir Risks, Pipeline Risks and Customer Risks.
 When assessing risks, the team looked at developing trends and issues in water treatment and supply and incidents that have occurred in EPCOR and in the industry in general.
-This in-depth review resulted in the addition of 14 new risks to the 28 risks that were already identified on the 2016 key risk registry.
+This in-depth review resulted in the addition of 7 new risks to the 36 risks that were already identified on the 2017 key risk registry.
 These key risks have defined action plans to reduce the level of risk.